alexeyvax/form-validation-constructor/README.md

 # form-validation-constructor

-The simple library-constructor which use validation form on the client side.
+The simple library-constructor which validate form on the client side.
-Constructor based on a "strategy" pattern and It could add your personal check form.
+Constructor is based on a "strategy" pattern and It can add your personal form check.

-form-validation-constructor complement native browser's validation or replace it with custom checks.
+form-validation-constructor complemented browser's validation or replaced it with custom checks.

-On the section [how to add a custom check](#add-custom-ckeck), you could see an example which add your own inspection to the list of checks.
+On the section [how to add a custom check](#add-custom-ckeck), you can see an example which add your own check to the list of checks.

 [Russian version README](https://github.com/alexeyvax/form-validation-constructor/blob/master/README_RU.md)

 ## Pay attention please

-This isn't final version constructor.
+This isn't final version of constructor.

 It may not work correctly.